Women’s

 Introduction to the Menstrual Cycle

-- Understand the basic role and functions of the menstrual cycle & why ovulation is so important
+- Understand the role and functions of the menstrual cycle & the importance of ovulation

-- Understand what the menstrual cycle can tell us about overall health
+- Understand what the menstrual cycle can tell us about someone’s overall health

 - Understand and identify the hormonal fluctuations that occur during each cycle

-- Understand the “conversation” that occurs between the brain and the ovaries, and how to apply this to helping female clients balance their hormones
+- Understand the “conversation” that occurs between the brain and the ovaries, and how to apply this knowledge to help clients balance their hormones

-- Learn the basics of cycle tracking using cervical fluid, basal temperature and cervical position
+- Learn the basics of cycle tracking using cervical fluid, basal temperature (BBT) and cervical position

 Lecture 1: Introduction to the Menstrual Cycle – Basic Role and Function